quinlan-lab/constraint-tools/README.md

 bash tests/germline-model/train-germline-model-fast.sh
 ```

-One can render a prototype dashboard using:
+One can render a prototype browser using:
 ```
-bash tests/germline-model/dashboard.sh
+bash tests/germline-model/browser.sh
 ```

 Follow the instructions at the command line to view a web app that visualizes observed SNV and singleton counts, and those expected under a null model of sequence-dependent mutation (see `define-model` folder), as a function of genomic coordinate.